 Hax’s Delta Model is a strategic framework with a pro-consumer approach toward the implementation of effective management and corporate business strategies in an organization.
 The Delta Model was developed by Arnoldo Hax (of the Sloan School of Management at MIT) and Dean Wilde.
 It is a relatively modern business strategy framework that’s been receiving critical acclaim due to its efficiency and effectiveness.

 - Hax’s Delta Model is a strategic framework with a pro-consumer approach toward the implementation of effective management and corporate business strategies in an organization.

 - Hax’s Delta Model is pro-consumer in the sense that it is a consumer-centric strategy framework, with business strategies and managerial frameworks catering to the needs of the consumer.

 - The workings of Hax’s Delta Model are accurately described through a diagrammatic representation called “The Triangle,” which describes three alternative ways to put into effect the Delta Model’s business management strategies.
 The three strategic methods are Best Product Positioning, Total Customer Solutions, and System Lock-In.

 Understanding Hax’s Delta Model’s Pro-Consumer Strategy

 Hax’s Delta Model is pro-consumer in the sense that it is a consumer-centric strategy framework, with business strategies and managerial frameworks focusing on catering to the needs of the end-user.
 Hence, the model can be said to be based on consumer theory, rather than the much traditional producer theory on which several business and management strategy frameworks are based.

 Since most existing business management models are more competitor-focused and product-focused, catering to the needs of the market prior to the increased dependency on the internet, they are now considered outdated by many.
 As a result, Hax and Wilde advocate for a more consumer-focused approach to business management strategies to cater to the current consumer-focused market.
 Hax’s Delta Model emphasizes the fact that “Customer bonding is the driving force in strategy.”

 How It Works: The Triangle

-The working of Hax’s Delta Model are accurately described through its diagrammatic representation called “The Triangle.”
+The workings of Hax’s Delta Model are accurately described through its diagrammatic representation called “The Triangle.”
 The triangle basically describes three alternative ways to accomplish customer bonding, to put into effect the Delta Model’s business management strategies.
 The three strategic methods are: